Miroslav Lajčák: Slovak Republic Presidency of the Council of the EU (2016)

 In June 2016, Slovakia took over the Presidency of the EU Council.
 In his speech presenting the priorities for the Slovak Presidency Lajčák said "Today, we call the EU our home, the euro our currency and Schengen our area.
 The Presidency is the culmination of our integration journey.
 We are at the core of Europe.
 And we are grateful for that because we were given a lot.
-It´s time to give back."
+It's time to give back."

 In November 2016, following revelations by a whistleblower, Transparency International Slovakia accused Lajčák of dubious procurement contracts during the Slovak EU Council Presidency.
 The accusation was never proven.

-Candidacy for United Nations Secretary-General

-From May 2016, Lajčák was one official candidate for the Eastern European Group to succeed to Ban Ki-moon during the 2016 United Nations Secretary-General selection; he ended up in the second place after the current UN Secretary-General, Antonio Guterres.
+From May 2016, Lajčák was one official candidate for the Eastern European Group to succeed to Ban Ki-moon during the 2016 United Nations Secretary-General selection; he ended up in the second place after the current UN Secretary-General, António Guterres.